What is your Ofsted rating?

 What happens if my baby is not yet weaned when they start nursery?

-When you and your little one come for their initial settling session we can discuss this further.
-We will work with you, follow your routine from home as you introduce new foods and offer support and guidance if needed.
+We will work with you and follow your routine from home as you introduce new foods, and we offer support and guidance if needed.

 Is the food cooked freshly on the nursery premises on a daily basis?

-Yes, we have a qualified cook at nursery who prepare two meals a day for our children, with our menu on a three-week rotation.
+Yes, we have an experienced cook at nursery who prepares two meals a day for our children, with our menu on a three-week rotation.
 All recipes offer food made with fresh ingredients, with no added salt or sugar.

 Where do children eat their meals?

 Each phase group eats in their own room.
-Meal times at nursery help to develop social skills, table manners and independence; with the older children serving their own food or helping to give out meals to others as ‘Helper of the Week’.
+Mealtimes at nursery help to develop social skills, table manners and independence.

 Do you have a Halal or Kosher options on your menus?